jinghuazhao/EWAS-fusion/README.md

 ```
 qsub get_weight.qsub
 ```
-or for chromosome 22
+or
 ```
-export chr=22
-qsub get_weight.qsub
+qsub get_weight.qsub 22
 ```
+for chromosome 22.

 Inputs to these are summarised as follows,

 File | Description